SFraissTU/gm_vis/README.md

 Features of the visualizer in the graphical user interface build (CMake target visualizer):
 * Loading data:
     * *File->Load Pointcloud*: Loads a pointcloud in the OFF-format (see data-folder for examples)
     * *File->Load Mixture Model*: Loads a Gaussian mixture model in the PLY-format.
 The given prior weights will be divided by the their sum during loading.
+See .gmm.ply-files in data folder for examples.
-    * *File->Load Mixture with Amplitudes*: Loads a Gaussian mixture where Gaussian amplitudes are given instead of prior weights (the amplitude is the highest value of the Gaussian, e.g. priorweight / sqrt((2pi)^3 |Sigma|) )
+    * *File->Load Mixture with Amplitudes*: Loads a Gaussian mixture where Gaussian amplitudes are given instead of prior weights (the amplitude is the highest value of the Gaussian, e.g. priorweight / sqrt((2pi)^3 |Sigma|) ).
+See .gma.ply-files in data folder for examples.
     * *File->Load Line*: An experimental feature to display lines, e.g. for visualizing paths of moving Gaussians.
 * In the *Display*-section on the left, the available visualization techniques can be enabled/disabled.
 In the setting section on the bottom of the window, the visualization parameters may be changed.
 The following visualizations are available:
     * **Pointcloud**: Displays the loaded point cloud (if any)